naeglinghaff/bank_tech_test/README.md

 ## Running the tests

-Make sure you have ESlint and Karma functioning locally to see the coverage and test the code quality:
+Make sure you have ESlint and Karma functioning locally to see the coverage and test the code quality in your terminal:

 ```
 npm install